damato-design/blog/src/posts/be-afraid-of-dark.md

 ---
-title: On dark
+title: Be afraid of dark
 desc: While it might seem intuitive at first, naming your tokens this way doesn't scale.
 heat: 2
 date: 2023-01-10
 draft: true
 ---

-The phrase "ondark" (or variations like "inverse") appear within token names in the design systems community all the time and I've tried providing recommendations in token related posts before.
-However, it seems this approach is becoming more wide-spread so I want to give it one final try to describe the problem with this naming scheme and how to avoid it.
+The phrase "ondark" (or variations like "inverse") appear within token names in the design systems community all the time.
+I've tried providing recommendations in token related posts and replies before.
+However, it seems this approach is becoming more wide-spread so I want to give it one final try to describe the problem with this naming scheme and provide an alternative method.

 ## Semantic tokens or bust

 The first step is fully investing in semantic tokens.
-I've called them "intents" in the past to further enforce the expectation that the name describes purpose over value.
+[I've called them "intents"](./tokens-as-intents) in the past to further enforce the expectation that the name describes purpose over value.
 We're talking about token names like `button-primary-background-color` which give information about the component or pattern and the property being influenced.
 In no way does it give any information about what the value of this color is.
 The more you avoid encoding the value in the name, the more flexible your system will be with the opportunity for that color to change in the future.

 This extends to any token; describe the purpose and avoid the value when naming.